peleonard/RcppMovStat/README.md

 # RcppMovStat

-This is a package providing several efficient functions to
+This package provides several efficient functions to
-    calculate common moving(or rolling, running) statistics for both EVENLY and UNEVENLY SPACED Time
+    calculate common moving (or rolling, running) statistics for both evenly and unevenly spaced time
-    Series: moving average, moving median, and moving maximum(minimum) .
-Built on C++, these functions would be apparently more efficient than those written in traditional R and even faster than Others written by Rcpp.
+    series: moving average, moving median, and moving maximum (minimum).
+Built on 'C++', these functions are apparently more efficient than those written in a traditional 'R' way and also faster than Others written using package 'Rcpp'.

 Install me with devtools: